ONSdigital/application-profile/csvw.md

 Examples include:

 - `Dimension` columns are always strings.
-Examples include area (i.e. geographies), period (i.e. time periods), or UK Standard International Classification.
+Examples include geography (i.e. geographies), period (i.e. time periods), or UK Standard International Classification.
 Dimensions need to be represented by at least two columns to be human and machine readable.
 A coded column and a corresponding human readable label.
 - `Measure` column would contain values such as Index, Rate, or Count.
 - `Unit` column would contain values such as Percent, Number, or Unitless.